samuelpng/proj3-react/README.md

 #### Color scheme
+A monochromatic colour scheme has been chosen for a minimalistic design.
+This less-is-more approach to the colour scheme is chosen to eliminate any unnecessary details that don’t support the user experience.
+White or negative space is also used to enhance user focus on the content displayed.

 #### Fonts
 *Righteous* is the form family used for the headers in the website as it has letters with sharp edges that fits in with the website design